FroggDev/zabbix-nfs/README.md

 You can find the external script folder in Zabbix configuration file **zabbix_server.conf** (by default in **/etc/zabbix/zabbix_server.conf**)

-You will need to add execute permission on the script
+You will need to add execute permission to the script
 ```bash
 chmod +x frogg_nfs_check.sh
 ```